A Guide to Using Muriatic Acid for Pool Maintenance

 How muriatic acid adjusts pH level

-Muriatic acid works by releasing hydrogen ions into the pool water, which in turn decreases the pH level.
+Muriatic acid releases hydrogen ions into the pool water, decreasing the pH level.

-The pH level is a measure of the acidity or basicity of a solution and is measured on a scale of 0 to 14.
+The pH level measures the acidity or basicity of a solution and is measured on a scale of 0 to 14.

 • A pH level of 7 is neutral

-• A pH level less than 7 is acidic
+• A pH level of less than 7 is acidic

 • A pH level greater than 7 is basic.